uoe-iaml/DL-S2-2022-CW1/README.md

 4. Click on "clone" to import all the lab materials to your Noteable space.
 5. Click on **IAML-21-22-S2-DL-CW1.ipynb** to start up the assignment Notebook.

 **You will need to use Noteable to create one of the files you will submit (the PDF)**.
-Do **NOT** create the PDF in some other way, we will not be able to mark it.
+Do **NOT** create the PDF in some other way.
 If you want to develop your answers in your own environment, you should make sure you are using the same packages we are using, by running the cell which does imports below.

 Read the instructions in this notebook carefully, especially where asked to name variables with a specific name.
 Wherever you are required to produce code you should use code cells, otherwise you should use markdown cells to report results and explain answers.
 In most cases we indicate the nature of answer we are expecting (code/text), and also provide the required code/markdown cell.